yujunz/gitlab.com-runbooks/howto/manage-production-incidents.md

 ## Communication Strategy

 * Production:
-  * Start a war room on Zoom immediately to have high a bandwidth communication channel.
+  * Start a war room on Zoom immediately to have high a bandwidth communication channel, make sure you are on a paid account so the meeting is not time limited.
   * Open a [Google Doc](https://docs.google.com) and make it GitLab editable by clicking on the `Share` icon and selecting _Advanced_, _Change_, then _On - GitGlab_.
       * Publish the document using the _File_, _Publish to web..._ function.
       * Use this document to write the timeline of events as they are known and complete the facts with data as it is found.